-Glesni and myself have attended dinners at the Mansion House, courtesy of the Engineers and Builders Merchants, and at Cutlers’ and Mercers’ Halls, courtesy of the Cutlers and Masons.
-Last week, we attended a wonderful Christmas Dinner organized by our Luncheon Club at Stationers’ Hall, where dinner was accompanied by talented singers from my homeland.
+Glesni and I have attended dinners at the Mansion House, courtesy of the Engineers and Builders Merchants, and at Cutlers’ and Mercers’ Halls, courtesy of the Cutlers and Masons.
+Last week, we attended a wonderful Christmas Dinner organized by our Luncheon Club at Stationers’ Hall, where talented singers from my homeland accompanied dinner.
 We have both been fortunate enough to attend several other events, which all add up to a great year for which we are both extremely grateful.

-There has been considerable coverage of our ‘iconic inflated pig’ as part of the Lord Mayor’s Show, and my thanks go to the Liverymen’s Committee for their incredible work in organizing our involvement.
-At a time when our world is facing so many modern day challenges and when we remember our brave soldiers from 100 years ago, it was indeed wonderful to be parading around the streets of our City with such joy and happiness.
+There has been considerable coverage of our ‘iconic inflated pig’ as part of the Lord Mayor’s Show.
+My thanks go to the Liverymen’s Committee for their incredible work organizing our involvement.
+At a time when our world is facing so many modern-day challenges, and when we remember our brave soldiers from 100 years ago, it was indeed wonderful to be parading around the streets of our City with such joy and happiness.

 Our biennial fund-raising dinner is a Masked Ball at Plaisterers’ Hall on 1 February.
-Sue , the Upper Warden, and myself are asking for your help to support this event to raise funds for our Paviors’ charity, the London Construction Academy, and our chosen Master’s Charity for two years, Alzheimer’s Research UK.
+Sue, the Upper Warden, and I are asking for your help to support this event to raise funds for our Paviors’ charity, the London Construction Academy, and our chosen Master’s Charity for two years, Alzheimer’s Research UK.
 It promises to be a wonderful evening of fun, excellent food, entertainment and dancing.
 So if you have not booked yet, please do so with the Clerk.
-It would also be great if you could donate silent-auction prizes.
+It would also be great if you could donate silent auction prizes.

 As Paviors, we have been building and maintaining roads since 1276 and, particularly at Christmas time, all roads lead to home and family.
 May I wish each and every one of you and your families a very Happy and enjoyable Christmas and a prosperous and healthy New Year.